erpuno/hl7/README.md

 # Code Size

 Low-code schema design suitable for other language implementations.
+Yes, it is correct, I manually commited and verified 1K files in 1 month.

 | Language  | Package  | Files | LOC     | Description                    |
 | --------- |--------- | ----- | ------- | ------------------------------ |